Why are Shinshu soba noodles so delicious?

 - Eating

-It is no exaggeration to say that Nagano Prefecture is known for its "Shinshu soba," a traditional food so pervasive that it is almost an overstatement to say that it is delicious.
+It is no exaggeration to say that Nagano Prefecture is well known for its traditional food, "Shinshu soba," but why is it so delicious?

 The temperature difference between day and night is large in Nagano Prefecture, and the well-drained mountain fields are ideal for growing soba.
 In addition, there is the deliciousness of the water.